im-knots/ea-monorepo/ea-platform/ea-agent-manager/README.md

 -   References Node Definitions via a definition_ref.
 -   Only overrides or provides values for the parameters needed.
 -   Stores a graph of Node Instances (nodes) and Edges (edges) that define the workflow.

-## Reasoning
-- Maintainability: Centralizing each node’s API logic (parameters, endpoints, etc.) in a single definition means that if the underlying API changes, you only update the Node Definition once—rather than in every Agent that uses it.
-- Simplicity in Agent: Agent documents only store the minimal data—which node definition they reference, plus any parameter values.
-This keeps the agent’s JSON lightweight.
-- Scalability: Multiple agents can reuse the same Node Definition.
-For example, “worker.inference.llm.ollama” can appear in hundreds of different Agent workflows without duplicating configuration.
-- Consistency: By enumerating possible parameter values (enum) or providing defaults in the Node Definition, you guide users to valid settings.
-The Agent just overrides them if needed.
-- Versatility: If you decide to add new Node Definitions (like “worker.inference.llm.openai”), you don’t need to alter the schema—just create a new Node Definition.
-Agents can reference it immediately.

 ## API Documentation